Last Updated on

 You should avoid giving store-bought biscuits to your baby for all the reasons mentioned above.
 If you want to give biscuits to your baby, you can replace them with healthier snacks like fruits, nuts, and so on.
 Although biscuits are a complete no for babies, if you want to give one to your baby we suggest you consider healthier alternatives.
 Here are some options that you can consider.

-You can make biscuits at home using healthy ingredients.
+- Homemade Biscuits – You can make biscuits at home using healthy ingredients.
 You can use healthy ingredients like oats, ragi, millet, almonds, raisins, etc. Look for the recipes of some homemade biscuits on the internet and make them at home.
 Use healthy ingredients and bake healthy!
-However, make sure that you avoid using leavening agents like baking soda.

 If your baby has started eating solid foods, there are a lot of tasty food items that you can give him.
 If it gets difficult to decide, you can always choose fresh organic food items like fresh fruits and vegetables.
 You can prepare a variety of dishes with these ingredients such as salads, smoothies, and veggies.
 You can also give him dal, rice, chapati, etc. If your child gets bored with these, you can replace them with healthy homemade biscuits as the occasional snack, while strictly avoiding commercial or processed foods.